Malaysia's Supermax says abiding by labour laws after report on U.S. probe

 Malaysian firms have increasingly come under regulatory scrutiny over allegations of abuse of foreign workers, who form a significant part of the country's manufacturing workforce.

-In the last year, the CBP banned U.S. imports from three Malaysian firms on suspicions of forced labour: Top Glove , the world’s biggest latex glove manufacturer, and two top palm oil producers.
+In the last year, the CBP banned U.S. imports from three Malaysian firms on suspicions of forced labour: Top Glove (TPGC.KL), the world's biggest latex glove manufacturer, and two top palm oil producers.

 Top Glove said in April it has resolved all indicators of forced labour found at its factories.
 But the ban remains in place.

-Earlier on Monday, Reuters reported that American manufacturer Goodyear Tire & Rubber Co is facing accusations of unpaid wages, unlawful overtime and threats to foreign workers at its Malaysian factory, according to court documents and complaints filed by workers.
-(Reporting by A. Ananthalakshmi Editing by Ed Davies)
+Earlier on Monday, Reuters reported that American manufacturer Goodyear Tire & Rubber Co (GT.O) is facing accusations of unpaid wages, unlawful overtime and threats to foreign workers at its Malaysian factory, according to court documents and complaints filed by workers. read more

 Our Standards: The Thomson Reuters Trust Principles.